List of dodgeball variations: Bombardment

 Bombardment (also known as Pin Guard, Battle Ball, or Bombardo) is a game played with two teams in an inside gym (usually a basketball or netball court) divided into three roughly equal zones.
 Each team can roam freely in their own zone, or in the central no-man's land that divides their zones.
 If a player is hit with a ball, they are out.
 If a player catches a ball, the teammate who has been out for the longest time returns to the game (in some versions of bombardment, a player who catches the ball can bring back more players, or chose whom to return.), and the player who threw the ball is out.
 Deflecting a ball with a ball is allowed.

 Bombardment is played with two teams each with pins and dodgeballs.
 The objective is to knock over all the opposing team's pins or eliminate all the players on the other team.
 Players can get out by getting hit; however, it must be below the neck if playing with children.

 Court variation

 If a player hits a basketball hoop's backboard on the other team's side then that team frees all eliminated players.

 Other variations

-Another variation changes the purpose of the pins, in this variation it restores all the members of the opposing team.
+Another variation changes the purpose of the pins, in this variation, it restores all the members of the opposing team.

+A variation shares the name "Bombardment" but the gym/field is divided into 4ths and a separate team occupies each quadrant.
+Teams attack all other teams until only one remains.

+A version of this can also be referred to as "German Bombardment" (See the German Dodgeball section for additional rules).